-Table 7-1: Likelihood of occurrence classification
+Table 7-1: Likelihood of occurence classification

+Probab Probability of occurrence

+Level Probability

-Probak oility of occurren ce Level Probability 5 Almost certain • Very likely to occur (91 - 100%) Could occur either immediately or within a short period of time (likely to occur most weeks or months) 4 Likely • This impact will probably occur in most circumstances if controls are not applied (several times a year) (61 - 90%) 3 Possible • This impact could occur at some time if controls are not applied May happen every 1 to 15 years).
+5 Almost certain Very likely to occur (91 - 100%) Could occur either immediately or within a short period of time (likely to occur most weeks or months)

+Probab oility of occurren ce Level Probability 4 Likely • This impact will probably occur in most circumstances if controls are not applied (several times a year) (61 - 90%) 3 Possible • This impact could occur at some time if controls are not applied May happen every 1 to 15 years).
 It is expected that the impact will occur; Chance of occurrence (41 - 60%) 2 Unlikely • This impact is not likely to occur.
 Chance of Occurrence 11 - 39%.
 1 Highly unlikely Very unlikely to occur (0 - 10%)